kurtameyer/LearningPython/ReadMe.md

-This repo is a collection of scripts I wrote as I was learning Python.
-I am providing access to illustrative basic proficiency with OOP, algorithms, Pandas, and Numpy as well as basic visualization libraries.
+This repo is a collection of scripts and notebooks I created while teaching myself Python and for school homework assignments.
+While on the simple side, I am providing access to illustrative basic proficiency with OOP, algorithms, Pandas, and Numpy as well as basic visualization libraries.